monatis/android-studio-file-templates/README.md

 * Very simple NetworkUtils to make http queries
 * PackageManagerUtils to get the SHA1 fingerprint and send it in a custom header for restricted API servers
 * PermissionUtils to check if a permission is granted and request it otherwise
+* ApiSingleton to provide a singleton for API interaction and caching
 * More to come.

 ## How to set up